Pre-trial therapy

 At SARSAS, we encourage people going through the court process to access the support they need and deserve.

-If your notes are requested by the police or CPS, we will always contact you to make sure you are aware of the request and check you are happy for us to proceed.
+If your notes are requested by the police or CPS, we will always contact you to make sure you are aware of the request.
+You can tell us how you feel about the request, including if you do not want your notes shared.
 We will offer you the opportunity to view the notes that we hold about you and redact (remove) any personal information (e.g. phone numbers, names) that is not related to you before we arrange to release them to the police or CPS.

 You can read our full request for notes procedure here.